Internal Family Systems -Informed EMDR Therapy

 Deeply address issues stemming from childhood, complex trauma, and relationships - including your relationship with yourself - with IFS-Informed EMDR Therapy.

-Are you tired of carrying around the weight of your past?
+Are you struggling under the weight of your past?

-Embark on a self-discovery journey to break free from childhood trauma, attachment wounds, or turbulent relationship experiences.
+Embark on a self-discovery journey to break free from childhood trauma, attachment wounds, or toxic relationship experiences.

 “Is what happened to me really trauma?”
 Sometimes, the experience we go through is clearly what we’d easily identify as trauma - a life-threatening accident, abuse or assault, for example.
 Trauma can take on subtler forms, too.
 Any pattern of experience that was invalidating, frightening, or hurtful - a narcissistic parent, a parent struggling with alcohol, inconsistent parenting, bullying, a toxic partner, as some examples - can cast a shadow over every aspect of your life.
-Unresolved childhood, attachment, or relationship issues can affect your self-esteem, your ability to connect with others, and even your own sense of identity.
-The pain might be hidden, but its impact is real.
+Unresolved childhood, attachment, or relationship issues can affect your self-esteem, your ability to connect with others, and sometimes your sense of identity.
+Even if the pain might be pushed down and buried below the surface, its impact in real life is very much there.

-You've probably tried various therapies and solutions, searching for that elusive peace of mind.
-But traditional therapies often fall short, focusing on surface-level symptoms instead of addressing the underlying causes.
-It's like putting a band-aid on a wound that needs profound healing.
+If you’ve previously tried various therapies and solutions, searching for calm and peace of mind, you may have found that traditional therapies often fall short, focusing on surface-level symptoms instead of addressing the underlying causes.

 What is Internal Family Systems Therapy?